-The precrash and postcrash conditions of each test vehicle are documented on 35-mm color slide photographs.
+The precrash and postcrash conditions of each test vehicle are photographed.
 Two precrash views and two postcrash views show the side and left front quarter of the test vehicle.

-Five different views of the underbody are recorded for both precrash and postcrash conditions.
-These photographs are taken by rotating the vehicle 90 degrees around its longitudinal axis onto its passenger side.
-The postcrash series of photographs includes three overhead views.
+The underbody of each vehicle is photographed in both the precrash and postcrash conditions.
+These photographs are made after rotating the vehicle 90 degrees around its longitudinal axis onto its passenger side.
+In addition, one postcrash photograph includes an overhead view of the vehicle.

-Additional photographs include a minimum of four views that document the precrash position of the driver dummy and close-up views of the dummy's legs.
+Additional photographs document the precrash position of the driver dummy, including close-up views of the dummy's legs.

-Eight standard views of the vehicle in its postcrash position in front of the barrier also are recorded.
+Three standard views of the vehicle in its postcrash position in front of the barrier are recorded.
 Additional photographs document the postcrash position of the driver dummy.